Ferdinand Marcos: Bagong Lipunan

-One of Marcos' rationalizations for martial law stated that there was a need to "reform society" by placing it under the control of a "benevolent dictator" who could guide the undisciplined populace through a period of chaos.
-He referred to this social engineering exercise as the bagong lipunan or "new society".
-His administration produced propaganda materials, including speeches, books, lectures, slogans, and numerous propaganda songs – to promote it.

-According to Marcos's book Notes on the New Society, his movement urged the poor and the privileged to work as one for the common goals of society and to achieve the liberation of the Filipino people through self-realization.
+One of Marcos's rationalizations for martial law stated that there was a need to "reform society" by placing it under the control of a "benevolent dictator" who could guide the undisciplined populace through a period of chaos.
+He referred to this social engineering exercise as the bagong lipunan, or "new society".
+His administration produced propaganda materials, including speeches, books, lectures, slogans, and numerous songs to promote it.
+According to Marcos's own book, titled Notes on the New Society, his movement urged the poor and the privileged to work as one for the common goals of society and to achieve the liberation of the Filipino people through self-realization.

-The Marcos regime instituted a youth organization, known as Kabataang Barangay, which was led by Marcos's eldest daughter Imee.
+Bagong Lipunan marked the first major restructuring of Philippine education since the Treaty of Paris.
+It reoriented the teaching of civics and history to entrench constitutional authoritarianism.
+In addition, it attempted to synchronize the curriculum with the administration's economic strategy of labor exportation.
+In order to support the new regime, Marcos also established a youth organization, Kabataang Barangay, which was led by Marcos's eldest daughter Imee.
 Presidential Decree 684, enacted in April 1975, encouraged youths aged 15 to 18 to go to camps and do volunteer work.

-In October 1974, Marcos and PKP-1930 entered into a "national unity agreement" by which PKP-1930 would support New Society programs such as land reform, trade union reform, and including revitalized Soviet Bloc relations.

-Filipinization of Chinese schools

-To instill patriotism among Filipino citizens and prevent the growing number of Chinese schools from propagating foreign ideologies, Marcos issued Presidential Decree No. 176, preventing educational institutions from being established exclusively for foreigners or from offering curriculum exclusively for foreigners.
-It restricted Chinese language instruction to not more than 100 minutes/day.
+The Bagong Lipunan was also intensely anti-Chinese.
+To instill patriotism among Filipino citizens and prevent the growing number of Chinese schools from propagating foreign ideologies, Marcos issued Presidential Decree No. 176, preventing educational institutions from being established exclusively for foreigners or from offering curriculum exclusively for foreigners and restricting Chinese language instruction to not more than 100 minutes per day.

-1973 referendum

-Martial law was put to a vote in the 1973 Philippine martial law referendum which was marred with controversy resulting in 90.77% support.
+In October 1974, Marcos and PKP-1930 entered into a "national unity agreement", through which PKP-1930 would support certain Bagong Lipunan programs such as land reform, trade union reform, and revitalized relations with the Soviet bloc.

+Metro Manila Commission

+In 1975, Marcos issued Presidential Decree No. 824, placing Manila, Quezon City, two other cities, twelve municipalities of Rizal, and Valenzuela in Bulacan under the administration of the Metro Manila Commission (MMC).
+He appointed his wife, Imelda, as the head of the MMC in 1976; she would serve until her election to the Batasang Pambansa in 1978.
+The office was the second most powerful in the Philippine Republic, with its jurisdiction covering around 20 percent of the population and 70 percent of the economic output of the Philippines, and its budget was second only to that of the national government.
+Carlos P. Romulo described Imelda as the "de facto vice president" during this period.

+Militarism